tomwillfixit/swarm-test-cluster/README.md

 Install Docker Swarm :

-You can install the Swarm binary but it easier to use the Swarm Image.
+You can install the Swarm binary but it is easier to use the Swarm Image.
 The command below will pull the latest Swarm image and print out the help text.
 ```
 docker run swarm --help